 Ultimately, it all comes down to the fact that I love things that are delicious,” Chef Michael Olbrantz says.
 This is not the narrative anyone expects to hear from a young chef these days.
 I ask him how he got his start, where his love for food originated—and he doesn’t have a tidy answer for me.
 “It just happened,” he says.
 Like love and babies and callings can just happen, it did.
 He was a high school kid watching Alton Brown, and now, after chasing his love of food around the globe, he’s settled in Greenville, preparing to open his first restaurants.

-Yes, restaurants, plural—four in fact, all in partnership with his friends and co-owner/chefs, Paul and Sarah Klaassen, and all located at Gather GVL, Greenville’s first al fresco food hall slated to launch next spring.
+Yes, restaurants, plural—four in fact, all in partnership with his friends and co-owner/chefs, Paul and Sarah Klaassen, and all located at Gather GVL, Greenville’s first al fresco food hall slated to launch in 2020.
 The Olbrantz and Klaassen lineup includes HenDough, a Greenville outpost of the Klaassens’ popular Hendersonville chicken and donut shop; KO Burger; Al Taglio, Roman-style pizza; and Mercado, the Mexican restaurant most connected to Olbrantz’s heart.
 He agreed to cook for our chat, pulling together a menu that hints at Mercado’s cuisine and highlights some of his favorite flavors.

 In a world where chefs are celebrities, restaurants are travel destinations, tasting menus are crafted for Instagram posts, and everyone’s a foodie, we have come to expect, maybe even idolize, a certain kind of chef story.
 Cue the dramatic orchestral music and lush footage of a chef foraging at dawn, am I right?
 Here’s the thing—Olbrantz did the fine-dining tweezer thing, has the European stage under his belt, and can geek out over some beautiful ingredients, but they aren’t his story.